ivanpozharsky/gpatterns/README.md

 gpatterns
 =========

-Simple tool for creation of fretboard digrams
+Simple tool for creation of fretboard diagrams